 This section aims to show how this can be achieved for standard progression search planners.
-We present the extension of Temporal Fast Downward, a numeric temporal planner based on a multi-valued state variable representation.
+We present the extension of two planners: FF, a classical planner and Temporal Fast Downward, a numeric temporal planner based on a multi-valued state variable representation.